 At a later date, the pink lotus, called Nelumbonucifera, was brought to Egypt during the Late period from modern Iran, the then Persia.
 The lotus flower stood out as the only flowering plant that could blossom throughout the year in Egypt.

-The symbol of lotus flower was related closely to the cult of Osiris and funeral imagery.
+The symbol was related closely to the cult of Osiris and funeral imagery.
 The imagery depicting this always shows the Four Sons of Horus standing in front of Osiris on a lotus.

 Nefertem is the god of Memphis and son of Ptah; he is also referred o as the perfume Lord.
 He was seen as the first incarnation of Atum at Heliopolis.
 He was, however, later referred to as Atum-Ra, which changed later to Ra.
 Nefertum is considered in ancient Egyptian mythology as the god of beauty, medicine, and healing.
 In Egyptian art, he is usually depicted with a small child crouched on the symbol of a lotus flower, or a large lotus blossoming on his crown.